rspamd/rspamd/doc/quickstart.md

 Therefore, you can either extend (using local.d) or ultimately override (using override.d) any settings in the configuration.

-For example, let's change some default symbols shipped with rspamd.
+For example, let's change some default symbols shipped with Rspamd.
 To do that we can create and edit `etc/rspamd/local.d/metrics.conf`:

 ~~~ucl
 # /etc/rspamd/override.d/metrics.conf